intland/jenkins-workflow-action-plugin/README.md

 # jenkins-workflow-action-plugin

 ## Prerequisites
-Copy the cb.jar from your codebeamer instanlation under the /libs directory
+Copy the cb.jar from your codebeamer installation under the /libs directory

 ## Build
 ./gradlew jar